 UIG Task Force

-UIG remains a central area of focus.
-PAC receives regular reports from Xoserve on the progress of the task force and will ensure that any newly identified areas and any recommended modifications are reviewed and monitored.
+The work of the UIG task force is drawing to a close, but PAC will continue to both monitor the UNC modifications proposed as part of the outcomes from the group and any PARR reports created.

 Smart meter roll-out

-PAC has raised a risk related to the smart meter roll-out, to ensure the large number of meter exchanges due to take place does not pose a risk to gas settlement.
+PAC has added a risk related to the smart meter roll-out to the risk register, to ensure the large number of meter exchanges due to take place does not pose a risk to gas settlement.
+PAFA are working to include the identification of smart meters into the current reporting suite.

 Faster switching